bethinkpl/bit-docs/laravel.md

 * I can introduce cache for Models to avoid performance problems
 * I can cache content in the browser to improve user experience
 * I can use Jobs, Queues and Scheduler for maintenance or writing asynchronous code
+* I can use Dependency Injection design pattern to make the code unit testable
 * I can test my code using Unit Tests and Acceptance Tests
 * I can deploy my code to production